-• Based on the report type, the update server calculates the results of the update installation and applicability and generates a formatted report.
+Based on the report type, the update server calculates the results of the update installation and applicability and generates a formatted report.

-Trigger: The Server Management Tool triggers this use case on behalf of the WSUS Administrator.
+Trigger: The server management tool triggers this use case on behalf of the WSUS administrator.

-- 1. The update server collects the raw update events from the data store related to the report being generated. - 2.
+- 1. The update server collects the raw update events from the data store related to the report that is generated. - 2.
 Any calculations required to summarize the data are performed. - 3.
 The results are formatted and displayed in the management tool.